omajul85/CV/README.md

 # Omar Alvarez

 I am looking for a new career opportunity after three years in the broadcasting industry in Paris.
 My desire is to redirect my career towards a more technical field where I can use my design and programming skills within a team.
 I have always had an interest in video and image processing.
 Currently I am doing a course by Makers Academy (London) in web development involving new languages and frameworks used on modern applications such as Ruby on Rails, Sinatra and JavaScript.
-My personal objective is to combine my existing knowledge with the latest web technologies in today's marketplace.
+My personal objective is to combine my existing knowledge in the audiovisual field with the latest web technologies in today's marketplace.

 ## Skills